Julia-Immer/developer-notes/developer-notes.md

 **How a Kubernetes Pod Gets an IP Address**
 <https://ronaknathani.com/blog/2020/08/how-a-kubernetes-pod-gets-an-ip-address/>

+## Practicing With Minikube

+Starting two nodes in minikube:
+    minikube start --nodes 2

+Stopping/deleting all minikube clusters:
+    minikube delete --all --purge

 ## ConfigMaps

 ConfigMaps are APIs that store configuration data in key-value pairs.
 Their primary function is abstract the configuration for a container image away from the image itself.
 A config map can contain the entire configuration for the image, or only individual properties.